-They would have used the 2 Samuel 24 passage when writing their account, so this blows the chance contradiction theory out of the water.
+They would have used the 2 Samuel 24 passage when writing their account.
 No scribe is going to copy details of an existing historical account without reading it first.
-The Chronicles of Samuel passage would have been open in front of them, so they did not make some random mistake.
-That, we can firmly establish from the get go.
+The Chronicles of Samuel passage would have been open in front of them.
 Careful and meticulous detail went into writing the Hebrew Scriptures.
 It was also commonplace for Jewish scribes to commit the entire Torah (Old Testament) to memory.

 Saying something was from God or Satan is little hard to confuse.
-They are polar opposites.
 Can skeptics really expect us to believe the authors of Chronicles somehow misread this in Samuel's account?
 That is clearly ridiculous.

-Secondly, the full context of both passages reveal they are talking about the same event from two different angles:
+The full context of both passages reveals they are talking about the same event from two different angles.

-“And God was displeased with this thing (numbering the people in the context); therefore he smote Israel.”
+“And God was displeased with this thing (David's sin in the context); therefore he smote Israel.”

 1 Chronicles 21:7